bozdaglab/CanMod2/README.md

 # CANMOD v2
-CanMod is a computational pipeline to identify gene regulatory network in cancer.
-It consists of 6 main steps:
+CanMod is a computational pipeline to identify gene regulatory modules containing 6 main steps:

   - Step 1: Cluster the differentially expressed (DE) genes genes based on their GO-term similarity
   - Step 2: Identify regulators (i.e., miRNAs or transcription factors (TFs)) for each DE gene